Ambition – The Fuel That Drives Growth

 Erik Damgaard was 23, and Preben Damgaard was 21 years old when they started in 1984.
 When they sold to Microsoft 18 years later, the company (merged with Navision Software) had a staff of over 1,500 people, subsidiaries in 32 countries and turned over close to 2 billion kroner (€270M) in annual revenue with a profit margin of more than 20%.
 They had been through much-troubled cooperation with IBM, a very successful IPO, a painful profit warning and a merger with their fiercest competitor Navision Software (the merged company continued under the name Navision which was then acquired by Microsoft).

 Global market leadership

-The ambition is the leading star, and everything else becomes variables.
+Ambition is the leading star, and everything else becomes variable.
 But you must still play by the book of ethics.
 Making a dent in the universe while leaving a trail of broken people and other casualties along your journey doesn’t count.